Noyon Khutagt: Tradition

-Here ‘our khoshuu’ refers to the former ‘Mergen van’ County of ‘Tusheet khan’ province of Mongolia.
-It was a big county that covered the territories of present-day Khövsgöl, Khatanbulag, Sulin kheer, Ulaan badrakh, Altan Shiree, Saikhan dulaan, Khar-Airag, Ikh Khet, Bayan jargalan counties of Dornogovi Province and Khanbogd County of Ömnögovi Province.
+Here ‘our khoshuu’ refers to the former ‘Mergen van’ County of the Tusheet Khan province of Mongolia.
+It was a big county that covered the present-day Khövsgöl, Khatanbulag, Sulin Kheer, Ulaanbadrakh, Altanshiree, Saikhandulaan, Khar-Airag, Ikhkhet, and Bayanjargalan counties of Dornogovi Province as well as Khanbogd County of Ömnögovi Province.

-“The next reincarnation of Sanjye-palsen lama was Agvaangonchig (Navaan Dendev), who is renowned as the first Noyon Khutugt of Mongolia.
+The next reincarnation of Sanjye-palsen lama was Agvaangonchig (Navaan Dendev), who is renowned as the first Noyon Khutagt of Mongolia.
 After the statue of Odsergocha was brought, the Mobile Temple on wheels (a ‘ger’ temple mounted on a wheeled stage, like in Chinggis Khan’s times) was built as Agvaangonchig’s residence.
-This temple was renowned as the Noyon Khutugt’s ‘Khuree Urguu’ which means ‘Residential temple’ or ‘Palace’.
+This temple was renowned as the Noyon Khutagt’s ‘Khuree Urguu’ which means ‘residential temple’ or ‘palace’.